 Store your Christmas lights in their original boxes or invest in specialty storage bags.
 Choose a cool, dry location such as a closet or unused shelf to keep your light strings during the off-season.

 After your Christmas decorations are all packed up, it's time to decide where to place them.
 Look for dry and cool areas that are easily accessible but kept away from small children or pets.
 Here are some common Christmas decoration storage locations to get you started:

 - Garage or storage room

 - Large cupboards

 - Empty shelves

-Direct sunlight and prolonged exposure to heat can damage your decorations.
-Excessive moisture may also ruin Christmas trimmings, so keep them away from extreme changes in humidity and temperature.
-Use desiccants to help keep your containers dry.
+Direct sunlight, prolonged exposure to heat, and excessive moisture can damage your decorations, so keep them away from extreme changes in humidity and temperature.
+As a precaution, use desiccants to help keep your Christmas storage boxes dry.

-Make sure your containers are sealed tight to keep pests from chewing on the wires and destroying fragile baubles.
+Make sure your containers are sealed tight to keep pests from chewing on the wires and destroying fragile decorations.

-When stacking boxes, make sure that they can withstand heavy weight and the occasional bump.
-Place the heavier boxes at the bottom and the lighter ones on top.
+Ensure boxes can withstand heavy weight and the occasional bump.
+Place the heavier box at the bottom and the lighter ones on top.